schizoidnightmares/absurdrealms.com/_posts/2023/2023-05-02-ai-audio-removed.md

 ---
-title: I removed the A.I. generated reading of “Birthing Pool”
+title: I removed the AI generated reading of “Birthing Pool”
-description: Due to my initial misunderstanding of licensing terms, I decided to remove the A.I. generated reading of “Birthing Pool”
+description: Due to my initial misunderstanding of licensing terms, I decided to remove the AI generated reading of “Birthing Pool”
 ---

-Due to my initial misunderstanding of licensing terms, I decided to remove the A.I. generated reading of "Birthing Pool," which was a placeholder for a future human-voiced reading anyway.
+Due to my initial misunderstanding of licensing terms, I decided to remove the AI generated reading of "Birthing Pool," which was a placeholder for a future human-voiced reading anyway.

 I paid for the premium service of ElevenLabs, which includes commercial use rights.
 Unfortunately, the same permission applied to me does not extend to others (i.e. I cannot sub-license it for others to use).